Treode/store/index.md

 You will need [SBT][sbt]; [install it][sbt-install] if you haven't already.

-Clone the [TreodeDB respository][store-github] and then build the assembly.
+Clone the [TreodeDB repository][store-github] and then build the assembly.
 The example is in the `examples/finatra` directory, separate from the main code.
 It even has its own build file.

 <pre>